 INTRODUCTION

 The Temple of Jerusalem was the only place where the Israelites could offer sacrifices to God.
-By allowing unjust business related to Temple service, the Temple authorities contaminated God’s dwelling place.
-The Court of Gentiles became unsuitable for prayers.
-The merchants exploited the pilgrims through the sales of sacrificial animals and money exchange.
-Like the leaven cleaning before Passover in the Jewish houses, Jesus cleaned his Father’s house by expelling the corrupted merchants and their merchandise.
-When the Jewish authorities questioned this, he predicted his resurrection as a sign of his authority over his Father’s house.
-“We are the temple of the living God.”
-(2 Cor.
-6:16).
-Let us keep our lives as holy dwelling place of God.
+By allowing unscrupulous practices to be blatantly conducted on the premises, the Temple authorities commercialised and contaminated God’s dwelling place.
+The Court of Gentiles became unsuitable for worship.
+The merchants exploited the pilgrims in the matter of sales of sacrificial animals and money exchange.
+Like the leaven cleaning before Passover in the Jewish houses, Jesus cleaned his Father’s house by expelling the corrupt merchants and their merchandise.
+When the Jewish authorities questioned him, he predicted his resurrection as a sign of his authority over his Father’s house.
+“We are the temple of the living God” (2 Cor 6:16).
+Let us keep our lives as the holy dwelling place of God.

 BIBLE TEXT